 Outflows point to "risk-off" brewing in emerging markets -IIF

-LONDON, Oct 1 (Reuters) - Large outflows from emerging markets towards the end of September point to a big "risk-off" shift in emerging markets, Institute of International Finance economists say.
+LONDON, Oct 1 (Reuters) - Large outflows from emerging market investments towards the end of September point to a big "risk-off" shift brewing, Institute of International Finance economists say.

 Emerging markets sucked in $2.1 billion in portfolio flows in a month marked by fresh market turmoil, uncertainty arising from the U.S. election, a rejuvenated dollar and uncertainty about the recovery from the coronavirus, the IIF said -- more than the $700 million seen in August.